vgurianov/uml-sp/docs/case_studies/newton/newton.md

 	headOfList = m[1];    // base of space
 	tailOfList = m[N-1];  // anchor point
 ```
 Further, we confine ourselves to a one-dimensional space.
-The listShift() and listInversion() method are operations above space.
+The *listShift()* and *listInversion()* method are operations above space.

 ##### Mechanical system
 The “AbstractTreeNode” frame define “Mechanical system” concept.
 This class defines abstract operation Run().
-The *<<Exist>>Run()* method is
+The *«Exist»Run()* method is
 ```
 	void Run() { //  ** quantum of existence of the system